jill-c-davis/jill-c-davis.github.io/README.md

 - The website is hosted at jill-c-davis.github.io
 - The website is currently `COMPLETE`
 - Expected completion time is one week
-- Actual completion time is three weeks.
+- Actual completion time was three weeks.